junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The Doctor narrows his eyes at Cas a second time of the day.
 He unleashes the handle to the opposite direction, the noise quiets just like Cas said.
 "What are you?"
 The Doctor asks cautiously, "I don't think I've ever met your kind before."

-"I'm an Angel of the Lord."
-Cas answers potently.
+"I'm an Angel of the Lord," Cas answers potently.

 Dean adds, "He's with me."
 He squares his shoulders, feeling oddly proud.

 The Doctor eyes both of them carefully, as if only now does he properly register them.
 "Relative to the Weeping Angels?"
 He asks, probing.

-"I don't think so."
-Cas answers frankly, "I've only known them the first time today."
+"I don't think so," Cas answers frankly.
+"I've only known them the first time today."

 "But you know a lot of things, you know about the Time Lords and Tardis," the Doctor purses his lips.
 "I don't like it."